 CRUISE:

-There is so much to do on cruise ships that sometimes it’s a good idea to just stay on board in port, here’s why:
+There is so much to do on cruise ships that sometimes people choose to just stay onboard when the ship gets to port.
+To find out why, read the article below:

 Staying on a Cruise Ship in Port: Here’s When You Can and Why You Would

-Below is a video of me onboard the MSC Meraviglia’as ropes course.
+Below is a video of me trying out MSC Meraviglia’s ropes course.
+It was very high -around 60 metres above sea level!

-Is There More To Do On a Cruise on an All-Inclusive Resort?
+Is There More To Do On a Cruise Or In An All-Inclusive Resort?

 Other Guests